Forget the 30 percent credit utilization 'rule' - it's a myth

-- Whether talking about utilization or any other set of credit scoring factors, we should never expect to see actual numbers, such as 30 percent, since this level of detail would only be meaningful when actually calculating scores, which, of course, requires much more information and analytical ability than any nonmathematician without access to credit bureau data and proprietary scoring formulas can be expected to have.
+- Don't expect to see actual numbers.
+Whether talking about utilization or any other set of credit scoring factors, we should never expect to see actual numbers, such as 30 percent.
+This level of detail would only be meaningful when actually calculating scores.
+And, of course, such exercise would require much more information and analytical ability than any nonmathematician without access to credit bureau data and proprietary scoring formulas can be expected to have.

 The closest we can come to a rule that applies universally to utilization percentages, whether considering a single card or all cards combined, is: The lower your credit utilization is, the better – but it’s better to have something (a percentage higher than 0) than nothing.

 Why higher than 0 percent?
 Going back to the idea that the percentage ranges are based on research into the behavior of millions of consumers, it turns out that the risk of default has actually been found to be a little higher at 0 percent utilization than at slightly higher-than-0 percentages.
 The main reason for this odd occurrence is that a $0 balance – which leads to 0 percent utilization – is often the result of not using credit regularly, which research has shown to indicate higher future risk.
 That’s right – not being in debt makes you a higher risk.
 Go figure.